Public health law: Disease and injury prevention

 This broader area of public health law applies legal tools to public health problems associated with disease and injury.
 Practitioners apply legislation, regulation, litigation (private enforcement), and international law to public health problems using the law as an instrument of public health.
 Litigation against tobacco companies in the United States provides an excellent example.

-Psychology of Public Health Law
+Public health and individual rights

 Some research suggests a tension in public health law regarding institutions' duties to protect public health and their duties to protect individual freedom: the best predictor of support for common public health recommendations such as hand-washing, mask-wearing, and staying at home (to avoid the spread of disease) were people's beliefs that we should prevent great harm when doing so doesn't cause greater harm, but the best predictor of flouting these public health recommendation was people's preferences for liberty over equality.
 This suggests that public health policymakers may face a dilemma between being perceived as not protecting public health or as not protecting individual liberty.
 So securing support for public health laws will require a careful appeal to each of these seemingly competing concerns.